-The volume analyses various key themes such as auditory/visual sensing; network analysis and spatial planning; and decision making and management in the planning process.
+The volume analyzes various key themes such as auditory/visual sensing, network analysis and spatial planning, and decision-making and management in the planning process.
 It also studies the application of big data, geographic information systems, and information and communications technology in urban planning.
-Finally, it provides data driven approaches towards holistic and optimal urban solutions for challenges in transportation planning, housing, and conservation of vulnerable urban zones like coastal areas and open spaces.
+Finally, it provides data-driven approaches toward holistic and optimal urban solutions for challenges in transportation planning, housing, and conservation of vulnerable urban zones like coastal areas and open spaces.

 Well supplemented with rigorous case studies, the book will be of interest to scholars and researchers of architecture, architectural and urban planning, and urban analytics.
 It will also be useful for professionals involved in smart city planning, planning authorities, urban scientists, and municipal and local bodies.

 1. Urbanization and data analytics